 Best for Extreme Adventures: Garmin inReach Mini

 Designed for use in the field, it's tiny and lightweight.
-It measures 2.04-inches by 3.90-inches by 1.03-inches, and won't add too much to your load weighing in at 3.5 ounces.
+It measures 2.04-inches by 3.90-inches by 1.03-inches and won't add too much to your load weighing in at 3.5 ounces.
 It has a small 0.9-inch by 0.9-inch display.
 It is black and white and sunlight readable.
-IPX7 rated, this is water- and dust-proof, and drop-proof to military-grade standards.
+IPX7 rated, this is water- and dust-proof and drop-proof to military-grade standards.

 The inReach Mini shines in the battery stakes.
-The internal, rechargeable lithium battery will give you up to 50 hours use at the default 10-minute tracking mode, and up to 20 days in power-saving mode.
+The internal, rechargeable lithium battery will give you up to 50 hours of use at the default 10-minute tracking mode and up to 20 days in power-saving mode.
 When fully charged, this will retain power for up to one year after turning it off.